ptarmiganlabs/butler-ctrl-q-public/README.md

 ## Can I buy it?

-Yes!
-The app has a built-in license store.
-Just click on the yellow trial toolbar and follow the instructions.
+Soon!
+The app has a built-in license store, but it's not quite ready yet.
+Once it becomes operational, just click on the yellow trial toolbar and follow the instructions.

 If you prefer to do this from a browser the address is [store.ptarmiganlabs.com](https://bcq.ptarmiganlabs.com/shop.html).
 There you also find licensing terms etc.

-AND - until May 15, 2021 you get a 20% early bird discount off the regular price!

 ## Features